bhauman/lein-figwheel/sidecar/README.md

 This creates a system with a `:figwheel-server` in it.

-Now lets start the server and start autobuilding our build.
+Now let's start our system:

 ```
 => (swap! system component/start)